abdurrahmanador/api_tutorial_beginner/README.md

 I've included only three data files here for demonstration purposes, <br>but they should suffice to understand the structure and organization of the project.

 # In view directory:
-Passing arguments from ListTile (in home_screen.dart) to user_detail_screen enhances the user experience by providing detailed insights.
+Passing arguments from ListTile (in home_screen.dart) to user_detail_screen.dart enhances the user experience by providing detailed insights.

 ____